Step Into the Work

 Team members stepped into leadership in real time.
 They led drills, shared their faith, and engaged in conversations that required clarity and humility.
 They navigated language barriers and learned to communicate through actions as much as words.

-One team member shared that she believes her presence on this Vision Trip was part of God’s specific plan.
+One team member shared that she believes God placed her on the Vision Trip with purpose.
 During a devotional at the church, she stepped forward and shared her testimony publicly for the first time.
 As a wife, mother, and grandmother, she spoke honestly about her story of pain and disappointment.
 The relationships she built with the team and the openness she saw in the students gave her the courage to speak.

-She shared that her story is not finished, and that she will return home to invest in young women in her community who need strong, steady examples of faith.
+She shared that her story continues, and that she will return home to invest in young women in her community who need strong, steady examples of faith.

 Many returned home with greater confidence in how God can use them in everyday settings.
 They also gained a deeper understanding of what faithful, long-term ministry requires.